Publication of research data

 Guidelines on the registration of personal data processing for research on the Staff Pages

-Templates for research contracts and other agreements on the Staff Pages
+Templates for agreements on the Staff Pages